 - Ross Hollow Hiking Trail (yellow blazes) - 3.5-mile loop - moderate terrain.
 Trailhead in the Ross Hollow camp area; provides foot access to the hills of Tar Hollow.

 Logan Backpack Trail (red blazes) - 21-mile figure eight - difficult terrain.
 Traverses the park and adjacent forest.
 Parking and the trailhead are located near the dam spillway at Pine Lake.
 Backpack camping is located at the fire tower (at the center of the Logan Trail, in Tar Hollow State Forest) and is available on a first-come, first-served basis.
-Campers must register at the General Store (seasonally) or Park Office; cost is $4 per adult or $1 per youth per night.
+Campers must register at the General Store (open seasonally) or Park Office; cost is $4 per adult or $1 per youth per night.

 - A section of Ohio's Buckeye Trail (light blue blazes) overlaps a portion of the Logan Trail.